 OVERVIEW: ITVS funding for journalism supports the presentation and promotion of documentaries on public television and cable, innovative new media projects on the internet, and the award-winning PBS series Independent Lens.
-Their goal is to bring "independently-produced, high-quality public broadcast and new media programs to local, national and international audiences."
+Its goal is to bring "independently-produced, high-quality public broadcast and new media programs to local, national and international audiences."

 PROFILE: Independent Television Service (ITVS) funds new programs for public and cable television as well as new media and internet projects.
-ITVS funded projects aim to address the needs of underserved and underrepresented audiences.
+ITVS provides “independently-produced, high-quality public broadcast and new media programs to local, national, and international audiences,” seeks to “take creative risks, tackle complex issues, and express points of view seldom explored in the mass media,” enriches “the cultural landscape with the voices and visions of underrepresented communities,” and reflects “the interests and concerns of a diverse society.”
 It does not provide grants per se; rather it receives first-look distribution rights in exchange for funding, though individual filmmakers retain copyright and creative control.

 Digital Open Call - This initiative supports projects in pre-production for distribution on public media.
 It provides up to $30,000 in research and development funding.
 The annual deadline for application is in May.